The Rise of Hyperscale Datacenters

 Most Common IT Acronyms

 The field of information technology (IT) is filled with numerous acronyms.
 I decided to compile a list of the most common IT acronyms, though it’s not exhaustive.
-Due to the list’s length, I haven’t included full definitions; I recommend using Google to learn more about any specific acronym you encounter.
+So, due to the list’s length, I haven’t included full definitions; I recommend using Google to learn more about any specific acronym you encounter.

 Understanding common IT acronyms can be tricky as many have multiple meanings.
 Context is key.
 For instance, MDM can refer to Mobile Device Management or Master Data Management.